pathology-dynamics/biomedical-entity-linking/bioel/README.md

 (gene_info.gz)

 - MEDIC (MErged DIsease voCabulary) : It can be downloaded at https://ctdbase.org/downloads/

+- SNOMED-CT : It can be downloaded at https://www.nlm.nih.gov/healthit/snomedct/international.html

 ## Resolving abbreviations
 As a preprocessing step, we resolve abbreviations in the text using Ab3P, an abbreviation detector created for biomedical text.
 We ran abbreviation detection on the text of all documents in our benchmark, the results of which are stored in a large dictionary in `data/abbreviations.json`.
 In order to reproduce our abbreviation detection/resolution pipeline, please run the following: